iredmail/docs/en_US/installation/0-install.iredmail.on.openbsd.md

 * Choose backend used to store mail accounts.
 You can manage mail accounts with iRedAdmin, our web-based iRedMail admin panel.

+!!! note

-__IMPORTANT NOTE__: There's no big difference between available backends, so it's strongly recommended to choose the one you're familiar with for easier management and maintenance after installation.
+    There's no big difference between available backends, so it's strongly recommended to choose the one you're familiar with for easier management and maintenance after installation.

 ![](../images/installation/iredmail/backend.png)